-- We recognise that a child who is abused or witnesses violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth. - We recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm. - We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn as well as exhibiting signs of mental health problems. - We understand the impact on a child's mental health, behaviour and education when experiencing difficulties, abuse and/or neglect.
+- We recognise that a child who is abused or witnesses violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth. - We recognise that a child may not feel ready or know how to tell someone they are being abused, exploited or neglected and/or may not recognise their experiences as harmful. - We recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm. - We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn as well as exhibiting signs of mental health problems. - We understand the impact on a child's mental health, behaviour and education when experiencing difficulties, abuse and/or neglect.